sudorandom/kmcd.dev/content/posts/2025/protovalidate/index.md

 ```

 ## Run in the web
-Currently, protovalidate doesn't run on a web frontend, at least [not yet](https://github.com/bufbuild/protovalidate/issues/67).
+Currently, protovalidate doesn't run on a web frontend, at least <del>[not yet](https://github.com/bufbuild/protovalidate/issues/67)</del> Update: [Now you can!](https://github.com/bufbuild/protovalidate/issues/67#issuecomment-2846982958).
 I feel like this is the last piece that can finally unite input validation in the frontend and backend.
 I mentioned at the start of this article about how the frontend developers have to duplicate many of the rules that already exist in the backend.
 However, once a typescript version of protovalidate exists suddenly all of this work is completely handled simply by adding some protobuf annotations.

 The potential of this library is incredible.
 I feel like we can have a world where types are defined in one place and used in any number of languages.